ibm-cloud-docs/watsonx-code-assistant/wca-license-reference.md

 {{site.data.keyword.wca_short_cap}} checks whether a generated code suggestion is similar to other code sources.
 The generated code must be:
 - 10 or more lines
-- Python, Java, JavaScript, Typescript, C++, C, or Go {: shortdesc}
+- C, C++.
+Go, Java, JavaScript, Python, or TypeScript {: shortdesc}

 By default, {{site.data.keyword.wca_short}} blocks code suggestions that are similar to other code sources.